Mastering Emotional Regulation: Strategies for Improved Decision Making.

 The Power of Rest and Recovery

-Rest is a cornerstone of maintaining and improving mental health.
+Rest is crucial for mental health.

 Journaling and Reflective Practices